March Birding Full Recap (April and May coming soon!)

 @bk-capchickadee12 if you want to read this it’s finally out lol.
 I’ll post the April and May ones within the next week.

-Posted by owenbirder13 almost 2 years ago
+Posted by owenbirder13 over 2 years ago

 Wow, you finished March just about where I am now!
 I think I am at 118 with the Indigo Bunting that I saw yesterday.
 I have not been able to identify any medowlarks but over the past few days I have seen them on the telephone lines a few times while in a car.
 Good Luck for finding a another year bird!

-Posted by bk-capchickadee12 almost 2 years ago
+Posted by bk-capchickadee12 over 2 years ago

 Have you ever been up to Sax-zim bog in northeastern Minnesota?

-Posted by owenbirder13 almost 2 years ago
+Posted by owenbirder13 over 2 years ago

 No, sadly not, but I will be taking a trip across MN this summer and will be going there!

-Posted by bk-capchickadee12 almost 2 years ago
+Posted by bk-capchickadee12 over 2 years ago

 Add a Comment